 Germany's high energy costs are rooted in aggressive new energy standards which began during the last decade and are designed to generate up to 60 percent of the nation's electricity from wind turbines, solar panels and other renewable sources by 2035, up from 27 percent now.

 The goal is to make Europe's largest economy a leader in tackling climate change, and to prove to other nations that a radical overhaul of power markets can happen without too much financial pain.

 The accident at Japan's Fukushima nuclear plant in 2011 emboldened Berlin in its goals, leading Chancellor Merkel to accelerate a phase-out of nuclear power.
 Before Fukushima, nuclear supplied about a quarter of Germany's power; by 2022 it will supply none.

 This transformation, dubbed the "Energiewende" or energy shift, has made Germany among the most expensive places in the world to purchase electricity.
 The massive rise is not only due to the payments made for solar power, but all other renewable energy sources, most notably offshore and onshore wind parks, biogas and geothermal plants.
 Costs are also ballooning due to the country's power taxes, which account for 14 percent of the total.

 Some politicians have begun to worry about the increase.
-Economy Minister Sigmar Gabriel warned in January that the power price imbalance could cause a "dramatic de-industrialization" in the country.
-Officials in his ministry say no issue worries him more than Germany’s creeping loss of competitiveness.
+Economy Minister Sigmar Gabriel warned in January that the power price imbalance could cause a "dramatic de-industrialisation" in the country.
+Officials in his ministry say no issue worries him more than Germany's creeping loss of competitiveness.

 "There is this great confidence that Germany is the bulwark of a sick Europe, but now its industry is concerned about maintaining that strength," said Daniel Yergin, vice chairman of consultancy IHS and author of an influential history of the oil industry.